codyngpriest/alx-low_level_programming/0x0C-more_malloc_free/README.md

 0x0C.
 C - More malloc, free
 0. Trust no one
 # This is a function that allocates memory using malloc
+1. string_nconcat
+# This is a function that concatenates two strings